tinygraph

 We provide a file format for storing large graphs effectively and efficiently and for sharing graphs in a portable and compact way.

-The tinygraphio file format stores a directed (or bidirectional) graph in a compressed sparse row format for a compact representation.
-The on-disk representation of the compressed sparse row graph is based on Protocol Buffers.
+The tinygraphio file format stores graph in a compressed sparse row format for a compact representation.
+The on-disk representation is based on Protocol Buffers.